jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Which is good.

 A: Yeah, which is low compared to cars.
 Like I say, you know, a car with a... the more computer chips and everything it has in it, if they're using transistors instead of capacitors, there's a high EMF field emissions.
 What that does is with me, like in a computer, if I'm using it, it'll cause my bones to become very sore.
-That's really what carpal tunnel is. [unintelligible] that's a bull.
+That's really what carpal tunnel is.
+The hand shit, that's a bull.
 It's an absolute bull.
 Secretaries have been typing without electrical for years, never got carpal tunnel.
 They had to hit those keys, it was a lot more work, never got carpal tunnel syndrome.
 The electrical field coming off of it.
 You know, that's why I say...

 [audio cut]